BUDGET$1.5M

 Profitability & Verdict

 Analyzing the multiplier effect and market sentiment, Raspberry & Lavender navigated the competitive landscape with an audience reception score of 1/10.
 When weighing the production costs against the global returns, Raspberry & Lavender is effectively categorized as a Disaster.
-This result will likely prompt a re-evaluation of budget strategies for similar genre entries moving forward.
+The outcome highlights the risks involved in big-budget filmmaking when audience alignment is missed.

 Comparables